 Finally, Charlie’s baby himself is a plot point that manages to open up several cans of worms all at once.
 He is a transparent metaphor for the second coming of Christ, but he is God, who is also trying to destroy the world right now.
 In short, God is trying to prevent Himself from being born in order to save humanity by destroying humanity before that can happen.
 The film establishes that Christian mythology isn’t completely accurate, but it comes across as the writers adhering to it except when it’s inconvenient to the plot.
 It might also explain why God goes through the trouble of having His angels possess humans and going on an inefficient rampage when He could just as easily wipe them out with an incurable, highly contagious plague or an asteroid strike.
 The conflict of this film reminds me of countless pioneering adventure games in which you could break half or more of the puzzles by exercising common sense, yet those easy solutions are never available because otherwise there would be no challenge at all.
 Legion functions on a similar principle – the exact second you begin thinking about it in depth, its integrity vanishes in a puff of logic.

 At its absolute best, Legion is an unintentional comedy masquerading as a supernatural horror film.
 However, even if that’s the kind of film you’re looking for, there are plenty of other bad works I would recommend over Legion.
 It doesn’t have the courtesy to be fascinatingly bad.
 It’s not particularly quotable, the acting, though awkward, isn’t memorable, and the whole story crumbles in the face of logic.
-On top of being excessively preachy, even by the standards of 2010s filmmaking standards, it fails the same exact way countless other subpar horror features have in the years leading up to it.
+On top of being excessively preachy, even by 2010s filmmaking standards, it fails the same exact way countless other subpar horror features have in the years leading up to it.
 On its face, Legion has a great concept, but with its horrendous writing and sophomoric brand of humor, I can safely consider it one of the worst films of the 2010s.

 Final Score: 1/10